Learn how to customize Cloudflare's default error pages to better fit your brand and messaging.

 Cloudflare has a wide range of error codes that allow us to differentiate specific problems.
-By default, these error pages mention Cloudflare; however, as a paying customer you can customize and brand these error pages.
+By default, these error pages mention Cloudflare; however, as a paying customer (using the Pro, Business, or Enterprise plan) you can customize and brand these error pages.
 Having custom error pages allows to provide a consistent experience for your users, even in the event of a page load error.

 The customizable error pages are broken into two groups: